What’s the difference between the MacBook Pro and MacBook Air?

 However, the MacBook Air is lighter, and it’s safe to say it can still handle almost anything you throw at it if you’re using it for school.
 You might also want to consider the longer battery life on the Pro model, but to be fair, the 18 hours promised for the MacBook Air should already be enough to get you through any normal day.

 “For college students or occasional users, the MacBook Air will most likely do a fantastic job.”

 For college students or occasional users, the MacBook Air will most likely do a fantastic job.
-If you’re a creative professional and considering the MacBook Pro, then it probably makes sense to look at the 16-inch model more because of that larger display and dedicated GPU.
+If you’re a creative professional and considering the MacBook Pro, then it probably makes sense to look at the 14 or 16-inch models more because of the larger displays and upgraded SoC.
 With all the options available though, it’s always worth considering every tier to make sure you’re getting something that’s just right for you.
 If macOS isn’t your thing, check out our list of the best laptops out there, which is mostly focused on Windows PCs.

 Which MacBook will you be buying?
 Let us know in the comments section below.